 View the Gallery pages for his extraordinary drawings.

 Charge at Beersheeba drawing 100th Anniversary 31st October, 2017 Hay Light Horse Memorial Association drawing “Those Marvelous Bloody Horses” now coloured in.
-Click here to see this drawing Please scroll down to see it
+Click here to see this drawing Please scroll down to see it on the page

 Chris won the prestigious 2015 Kenneth Jack Memorial Drawing Award with his coloured pencil drawing called “The Hunters Five” showing the African Big 5 animals in great detail.
 Click here to see this drawing.